zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 ## Clients / Users define our roadmap

-We worked right next to the business people that belonged to the partnerships organization in the London Brock Street office.
-We were literally sitting right next to the people that were our target using the first 2 reports we were developing (the Facebook QBR and the Instagram CPR).
+I worked right next to the business people that belonged to the partnerships organization in the London Brock Street office.
+I was literally sitting right next to the people that were our target using the first 2 reports that we were developing (the Facebook QBR and the Instagram CPR).

 This was great as it enabled us to test and iterate quickly with our first 2 reports.

-We had no middle layer between us and our users, which proved extremely useful to attain market-fit at record speed.
+Having no middle layer between us and our users proved extremely useful to attain market-fit at record speed.

 We had a great fit and because we involved these people in building these reports, they became champions for our platform with other teams across the company globally.